TheMapotakes/Examples/Tutorials/type-tutorial.md

 # Add type in () for year 1 emoticons
-8 or 0 or symbol and - or symbol(  add type here....)
+8 or 0 or symbol or - in (  add type here....)

 Use Ctrl+C to copy to clipboard.
 # Example: